-Read about some of the fascinating research funded by Genomics Aotearoa.
+Read about some of the fascinating research funded by Genomics Aotearoa:

 Waiwera estuary datasets reveals astonishing information on viruses